 For more in-depth information about the Gallatin Curriculum (including descriptions of the core courses), please visit this page.

-Courses offered by Gallatin or other NYU schools, or Gallatin individualized projects (see limitations below)
+Elective graduate-level courses are offered at Gallatin or other NYU schools, or Gallatin individualized projects (see Individualized Projects limitations below)

 A final minimum cumulative grade point average of 3.0

 To be eligible for the Master of Arts degree, students must complete 40 units within six years of matriculating in Gallatin.
 Graduate students will not receive credit toward the master’s degree for undergraduate courses.
 While students are generally not permitted to exceed the required number of units for the degree, if there are unusual circumstances requiring additional course work in excess of 40 units, the student may petition the MA Program Committee to take the extra units.

-All students are required to take five Gallatin core courses:
+All students are required to take 14 units in the five Gallatin Core courses:

-Students complete 26 units in elective courses offered by Gallatin or other NYU schools, or Gallatin individualized projects.
+Students complete 26 units in elective graduate-level courses offered by Gallatin or other NYU schools, or Gallatin individualized projects.
 Gallatin students may take courses throughout the graduate degree-granting programs of NYU.
 It should be noted that some courses have prerequisites, and others may be limited to students in their respective departments.
-Graduate students will not receive credit for undergraduate course work, with the exception of certain courses in the department of Undergraduate Film and Television (for more information, please see the Cross-School Study Guide).
+Graduate students will not receive credit for undergraduate course work.

 The culmination of the student’s work at Gallatin is the master’s thesis.
 To fulfill this requirement, students must have an approved thesis proposal and must complete and successfully defend a research, artistic, or project thesis.